 TEDU Baccalaureate Program

-The program is a fieldwork-intensive program requiring candidates to spend 160 hours in public schools prior to the student-teaching semester.
+The program is a fieldwork-intensive program requiring candidates to spend 230 hours in public schools prior to the full-time student-teaching semester.
 Field experiences/clinical practice (including Student Teaching) are coordinated and organized by the School of Education.
 Students complete certification requirements either in conjunction with or following the completion of a first bachelor’s degree in the liberal arts or other major.

 Our Teacher Education (TEDU) Program prepares novice teachers to be competent in both subject matter pedagogical skills, as well as to be caring practitioners in diverse and technologically rich environments.